vishalharsh/Stack-Overflow-Developer-Survey-2020-Exploratory-Data-Analysis/README.md

 – Made report using Python Libraries (Numpy,Pandas,MatPlotLib and Seaborn)on JuyPter Notebook.

+## Description on the dataset:

+The enclosed data set is the full, cleaned results of the 2020 Stack Overflow Developer Survey.
+Free response submissions and personally identifying information have been removed from the results to protect the privacy of respondents.
+There are three files besides this README:

+1. survey_results_public.csv - CSV file with main survey results, one respondent per row and one column per answer
+2. survey_results_schema.csv - CSV file with survey schema, i.e., the questions that correspond to each column name
+3. so_survey_2020.pdf - PDF file of survey instrument

 ## Inferences and Conclusions¶

 We've drawn many inferences from the survey.
 Here's a summary of a few of them: